A Day Trip from Tokyo to Iwate in Japan: Romantic Destinations

 Animal crafts with a storybook feel

+Outside the café, there was this little scene: someone had placed red berries under a small bird, creating a heartwarming moment.
 Although it rained in Iwate, the places we visited perfectly suited the rainy weather.
 We bought some local food for our family and returned to Tokyo on the Shinkansen as planned.

 Paper dinosaurs made of washi

-At Tokyo Station, a large washi paper dinosaurs were hanging to commemorate the extension of the Hokuriku Shinkansen beyond Fukui prefecture.
-Washi is traditional Japanese paper, and Fukui Prefecture is famous for Echizen washi and for dinosaur fossils.
+Large dinosaurs made of washi paper were hanging to commemorate the extension of the Hokuriku Shinkansen to Fukui Prefecture in the Hokuriku region.
+Washi is traditional Japanese paper, and Fukui Prefecture is famous for Echizen washi and dinosaur fossils.
+Fukui faces the Sea of Japan and is known for its delicious seafood, so I would love to visit there someday.

 Information